Discover more from WHILE I PONDER with Karlene

-This is something I had heard others talk about but never understood the need for, myself.
+A life verse is something I had heard others talk about but never understood the need for.
 Or, maybe there were so many favorite verses I couldn’t narrow it down to one (thus, my need for several).

 While recording some thoughts in my devotional planner, I turned to a page with the heading My Life Verse(s).
 Right then, I prayed, “Lord, help me.
-Remind me of the Bible verses that have been especially dear to me over the course of my life.
+Remind me of the Bible verses that have been especially dear to me throughout my life.
 I want to define my life verse—or verses.”

-#1 - Key to finding a life verse & applying it to your life
+#1 - Key to finding a life verse and applying it to your life

 Ask the Lord to help you.

-When I breathed those brief words, I can't say I was fully focused on praying and believing God would, in fact, reveal a verse to me.
-As you'll soon see, He did hear my humble prayer and give direction.
+When I breathed those brief words, I couldn’t say I was fully focused on praying and believing God would reveal a verse to me.
+As you'll see, He did hear my humble prayer and give direction.

-If you are interested in finding a life verse, I suggest you take time to simply ask God to lead you to any verses He may have used to speak to your heart in the past.
+If you are interested in discovering a life verse, I suggest you take time to simply ask God to remind you of any verses He may have used to speak to your heart in the past.

-#2 – Key to finding a life verse & applying it to your life
+#2 – Key to finding a life verse and applying it to your life

-Go back to any notes, file documents, or journal entries you may have that reveal Bible verses which have impacted you.
+Go back to any notes, documents, or journal entries you may have that reveal Bible verses that have impacted you.

-So, after sitting there a few moments, I realized I needed to take action to resurrect any memory of those Scriptures.
-That morning, I went to my bookshelves and started thumbing through the journals and notebooks I’d kept over the years.
+After sitting and pondering my prayer to God, I realized I needed to take action to resurrect any memory of those Scriptures.
+That same morning, I went to my bookshelves and started thumbing through the journals and notebooks I’d kept over the years.

-Inside those pages, I had recorded devotional notes, Scriptures that spoke to me, and words of encouragement or direction given to me by others.
-It didn’t take long before I came across my own notes written on Psalm 73.26.
+Inside those pages, I found devotional notes, Scriptures that had spoken to me, and words of encouragement or direction received from others.
+It didn’t take long before I came across my notes written about Psalm 73.26.
 I remembered the season of life I was in, at the time, and how the words and tone of this passage encouraged me.

-Before declaring this a life verse, though, I wanted to dig deeper into its meaning.
-I needed to know this potential life verse held depth and meaning beyond that season in my life as a worship leader.
+Before declaring this a life verse, though, I set aside time to dig deeper into its meaning.
+Doing so helped me to see that this verse held depth and meaning beyond that season as a worship leader.

-#3 – Key to finding a life verse & applying it to your life
+#3 – Key to finding a life verse and applying it to your life

-When you find a potential life verse, do a word study of that Scripture or passage.* This will help you to gain understanding of the meaning and application of the verse to your life.
+When you find a potential life verse, do a word study of that Scripture or passage.1 This will help you to gain an understanding of the meaning and application of the verse to your life.

 “My flesh [my body, and even my blood relatives] and my heart [my mind and understanding] may fail [may consume me or come to an end] but God is the strength [the rock] of my heart [my mind and understanding] and my portion [my part, my territory, my inheritance] forever.”

 As I meditated on those words, the Lord helped me recall the many failings of my flesh over the years.
-Because I’m human, I also thought of those who have failed me (or those on whom I may have depended a little too much).
+Because I am human, I also thought of those who have failed me (or those on whom I may have depended a little too much).

 God reminded me that my mind and understanding are never enough—but I know the One who is enough.
 For He is my Rock.
 He is my forever inheritance.
 Hallelujah.